-The Library will acknowledge in writing all gifts that have been finally accepted by the The Library Community Engagement Committee or an authorized staff member.
+The Library will acknowledge all gifts that have been finally accepted by the The Library's Communications & Development Committee or an authorized staff member.
 All gifts will be recognized in an appropriate manner, in accordance with the "Gift Recognition Policy" and procedures produced by the Community Relations Department.
-The Community Engagement Committee will review these procedures biannually and make any recommendations for changes.
-The Library donors will be listed in the online annual report prepared by the Community Relations Department each year.
-In addition, the Community Engagement Committee will be responsible for timely communication to the prospective donor when a gift is not accepted.
+The Communications & Development Committee will review these procedures biannually and make any recommendations for changes.